-PG&E also proposes that, concerning Consumers who no longer take transmission and distribution retail service from PG&E in its Service Territory, or that cease taking such retail service from PG&E after the date of this Financing Order, or that meet the relevant criteria in the applicable tariff after the date of this Financing Order, they should be treated as departing load (DL) customers using applicable tariffs (DL Tariffs) for DL customers.
+PG&E also proposes that, concerning Consumers who no longer take transmission and distribution retail service from PG&E after the date of this Financing Order, or that meet the relevant criteria in the applicable tariff after the date of this Financing Order, they should be treated as departing load (DL) customers using applicable tariffs (DL Tariffs) for DL customers.
 For the purpose of determining applicability of the Fixed Recovery Charges and any FRTAs to DL customers, PG&E proposes to calculate the Fixed Recovery Charges and any FRTAs that would need to be paid using an approach that is consistent with the method currently in place for calculation of DL charges under existing DL Tariffs as approved in Advice Letter 6448-E in connection with Recovery Bonds issued pursuant to this or prior AB 1054 Financing Order(s).

-58 Exhibit PG&E-07 at 7-3 - 7-4.
+56 Exhibit PG&E-07 at 7-3 - 7-4.

-59 Id. at 7-5.
+57 Id. at 7-5.
 PG&E notes as an example that the Wildfire Fund Charge (WFC, previously the Department of Water Resources Bond Charge) is higher for non-CARE customers because CARE customers are exempt.

-PG&E seeks to demonstrate that Consumers within PG&E's Service Territory would pay lower rates for Commission-approved recovery of costs for the financing of fire risk mitigation plan capital expenditures through the issuance of Recovery Bonds, in comparison to traditional utility financing mechanisms for such costs, on a present value basis.60 Based on the assumptions presented in PG&E's testimony, PG&E presents an argument that the present value of Consumer savings would be approximately \$659 million.61
+PG&E seeks to demonstrate that Consumers within PG&E's Service Territory would pay lower rates for Commission-approved recovery of costs for the financing of fire risk mitigation plan capital expenditures through the issuance of Recovery Bonds, in comparison to traditional utility financing mechanisms for such costs, on a present value basis.58 Based on the assumptions presented in PG&E's testimony, PG&E presents an argument that the present value of Consumer savings would be approximately \$465 million.59

-As contemplated by Article 5.8,62 PG&E would act as the initial servicer for the Recovery Property that will be pledged to secure the Recovery Bonds.
+As contemplated by Article 5.8,60 PG&E would act as the initial servicer for the Recovery Property that will be pledged to secure the Recovery Bonds.
 As servicer, PG&E would be responsible for determining Consumers' electricity usage, billing, collecting, and remitting the Fixed Recovery Charges to the Bond Trustee, and submitting Routine True-up Mechanism Advice Letters and Non-Routine True-up Mechanism Advice Letters, as described in Section 4.6.
 To the extent Consumers of electricity in PG&E's historic Service Territory are billed by Electric Service Providers (ESPs) or another utility or entity (collectively, Third-Party Billers), PG&E would bill these Third-Party Billers for the Fixed Recovery Charges and any FRTAs, and the Third-Party Billers will be obligated to remit Fixed Recovery Charge revenues and any FRTA revenues to PG&E.

-An SPE would own legal title to, and all equitable interest in, the Recovery Property, including the Fixed Recovery Charges, and as servicer, PG&E would be legally obligated to remit all Fixed Recovery Charge revenues to the Bond Trustee, on behalf of the SPE.
-The Bond Trustee would be responsible for making principal and interest payments to Recovery Bond investors and paying other Ongoing Financing Costs.
-PG&E would expect the rating agencies to require PG&E to remit the estimated Fixed Recovery Charge revenues to the Bond Trustee on a daily basis to avoid an adverse impact on the Recovery Bond credit ratings.
+An SPE would own legal title to, and all equitable interest in, the Recovery Property, including the Fixed Recovery Charges, and as servicer, PG&E would be legally obligated to remit all Fixed Recovery Charge revenues to the Bond

-61 Id. at 4-4.
+59 Id. at 4-4.

-^{62 §§ 850.1(}b), 850.1(e) and 850.2.
+60 §§ 850.1(b), 850.1(e) and 850.2.